Intellectual reformers have been much maligned in American history because of their solitude.

 He claimed that while he had no personal ambitions in running for office, he could not rest or be comfortable with the state and the nation in its current state.

+This interpretation places Sinclair as a sacrifice to the ends of reforming and unjust system.
 A more pragmatic reason for Sinclair's intention was that the Socialist Party and all of its local components were losing their strength since the end of World War II.

 With the comparatively radical shift that the Roosevelt administration took with New Deal legislation, the Socialists were now without many of the ideological elements that had been their exclusive territory for many years.